 SwEm Service Notes and Experience R. Kwas

 When you live with, use, beat upon, maintain and repair 122s and 1800s for more then 25 years, you cant help but develop some hints and techniques which make your work easier or more effective, or make the vehicle work better (and reliably) between servicing.
 I present mine here for the benefit of others, grouped by vehicle system.
 The advice here is intended to be used in conjunction with almost any of the shop manuals available.
 The most complete and thorough manuals are clearly the official Volvo green service booklets, bound together in a binder.
 But others, not quite so bulky, and more available, are also very good.
 My favorite: Intereurope Workshop Manual 162 (Volvo 120 Series, including 1800) ISBN 0-85666-066-3.
 Haynes and Clymer manuals are also available.
 Link to SwEm Library.
 To go along with with the hints and techniques, are also experience of using various products.
 Here is a page compiling those for anyone interested: Product Reviews.
-It includes the "Good, the Bad, and the ugly."
+It includes the "Good, the Bad, and the Ugly."

-Readers are welcome to submit contributions (per e-mail).
+Readers are welcome to submit contributions or comments (per e-mail).
 Naturally, and because of all the lawyers out there who need and are looking for work (Who said "If it weren't for lawyers, we wouldn't need them"?), combined with all the litigious people out there who would gladly give them work instead of taking responsibility for themselves, a disclaimer is also presented here:

 The notes and advice published here are tried and proven and have been developed with the utmost of care, but are to be used at your own discretion and risk, and in conjunction with normal, careful shop practice.
-I cannot be responsible for your actions, or the direct or indirect consequences thereof - work (and drive) Safely!
+I cannot be responsible for your specific actions, or the direct or indirect consequences thereof - work (and drive) Safely!
 Ron

 Fuel System SU Carburetors, Mixture Checking, Dashpot oil